aglines-epicodus/js1-weather-api/README.md

 ### From https://www.learnhowtoprogram.com/javascript/introduction-to-javascript/object-oriented-javascript-with-node-modules

 1. Create HTML file
-2. Create a single js file with back/front end
+2. Create a single js file with back &front end
 3. Divide js file into "x.js" backend and "x-interface.js" frontend.
 Adjust script to find new js file.
 Adjust HTML to create Calculator object
 4. exports.calculatorModule = Calculator at end of main js file.
   Think of exports as a giant, global JavaScript object.
 We are creating a new property on it called calculatorModule, and we are setting this property equal to our Calculator constructor function.